Working with me

 New students joining the group will be expected to work as a teaching assistant during their first year unless agreed otherwise.
 We will most likely discuss RAship opportunities towards the end of your first year.
 Those opportunities are dependent on funding availability, and your academic and research progress.

 Research Assistantships are generally funded through specific grants.
 The funder allocates money for us to work on a specific research topic.
 This means two things: 1) there is some expectation for us to produce results (this includes papers and software artifacts); and 2) that we work within the context of the funding agreement.
 This means that by taking a RAship you must work on the agreed-upon topic.
 It is my job to make sure the grant gives you a reasonable degree of freedom but if we agreed to do research on how to make the best pizza, we may not be able to work on how to make the best paella.
 If you wish to change your research topic, you must discuss this in advance and as early as possible.
 Similarly, if there is no sufficient progress as to fulfil our engagement with the funder, we may discuss alternative route to fund your research.
+Note, that I may not be able to provide the same amount financial support outside of our original agreed uppon topic.
 If you make extra-work commitments (side-projects, consulting, extra-teaching, etc.), I must be made aware.
 Be aware that some grants/funding are tied to IP agreements and it may affect work you do on closely related topics.

 Internships are a great opportunity to gain new skills, build your network and expand your horizon.
 I strongly encourage graduate students, especially, PhD students to seek such a position during the course of their degree.
 You should try to identify an internship that helps with your research and career goal (acquiring complementary skills, researching a related topic etc.).
 It is possible to get an internship at any point during you degree, however, internships done a few years in your degree tend to be more valuable (you are productive much faster, you can more effectively leverage the network you will build etc.), further the first summer(s) are likely to be the time when you start your research in earnest.
 You should start to think about internship towards the end of the Winter 1 term of the year you are planning to do your summer internship.
 Talk to faculties and students in Systopia, and more importantly talk with me!
 You should also be mindful of any engagement you have (Are you part of a team that is working for a submission during the summer?
 Have you signed to TA some summer course?
 Are you expected to produce some report as part of your degree?
 Is it ok given your source of funding?).
 Finally, remember that immigration issues may affect your eligibility for internships.
 This is a complex matter and faculties are generally ill-equipped to help.
 The best source of advice on the matter at UBC is the International Student Advising service.
 You should contact them as you start planning to apply for internships.